 Pelvic inflammatory disease (PID) is an infection of the female reproductive organs.
-It usually occurs when sexually transmitted bacteria spread from your vagina to your uterus and upper genital tract.
+It usually occurs when sexually transmitted bacteria spread from your vagina to your uterus, fallopian tubes or ovaries.

 Many women who develop pelvic inflammatory disease either experience no signs or symptoms or don't seek treatment.
 Pelvic inflammatory disease may be detected only later when you have trouble getting pregnant or if you develop chronic pelvic pain.

 - Mitchell C, et al. Pelvic inflammatory disease — Current concepts in pathogenesis, diagnosis and treatment.
 Infectious Disease Clinics of North America.
 2013;27:793.

 - Pelvic inflammatory disease fact sheet.
 Centers for Disease Control and Prevention. http://www.cdc.gov/std/pid/stdfact-pid.htm.
 Accessed Feb.
 6, 2014.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Feb.
 6, 2014.

 - Klausner JD, et al., Klausner J.D., Hook E.W., III eds.
 Current Diagnosis & Treatment of Sexually Transmitted Diseases.
 New York, N.Y.: The McGraw-Hill Companies; 2007. http:// http://accessmedicine.mhmedical.com/book.aspx?bookid=369.
 Accessed Feb.
 7, 2014.